 We look both at how social and economic forces produce, isolate and exclude some families and communities, and how a trauma-informed approach to public health and safety represents a profound shift in paradigm that seeks to heal injury rather than blame or punish, asking "what happened to you?" instead of "what did you do?"
 This project was commissioned by California Newsreel as a part of a major initiative that includes a PBS broadcast,

 The Raising of America—Early Childhood and the Future of Our Nation. http://raisingofamerica.org/?q=wounded-places

 What they are saying about Wounded Places:

-Llew is one of four producers working on The Talk, a 2-hour PBS special from WNET/Thirteen in New York scheduled for national broadcast in Jan 2017.
+Llew was one of four producers who worked on The Talk, a 2-hour PBS special from WNET/Thirteen in New York that was broadcast nationally in Jan 2017.

 The documentary project was inspired by stories of instruction that many African American families give their children on what to do when stopped by police, and by videos of police shootings that have sparked an intense national dialogue on racial discrimination in law enforcement and police use of deadly force.

-Llew’s segment examines what policing looks like from the point of view of instructors and and recruits at South Carolina Criminal Justice Academy (SCCJA).
+Llew’s segment examined what policing looks like from the point of view of instructors and and recruits at South Carolina Criminal Justice Academy (SCCJA).

 Bound by Blood (w.t.)

 Bound By Blood looks at a massacre of African American sharecroppers in Elaine, Arkansas who were secretly trying to create a farmers’ union in 1919.
 Over a matter of days local white posses joined with the U.S. Army to murder as many as two hundred black man and women.
 Surviving families were run out of town.